geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - **Description**
    * - Area
      - ``geometry``:Geometry
      - The area of the specified geometry.
-Works in a cartesian plane, the result will be in the same unit of measure as the geometry coordinates (which also means the results won't make any sense for geographic data)
+Works in a Cartesian plane, the result will be in the same unit of measure as the geometry coordinates (which also means the results won't make any sense for geographic data)
    * - boundary
      - ``geometry``:Geometry
      - Returns the boundary of a geometry